florin-postelnicu/Deck-of-Cards-/README.md

                                __str__(self)   For a nice way of writing the hand, having its name included

-cards9.py  : class CardGame : It has only one method __init__(self) that will initialuze the Deck(0 , and shuffle it.
+cards9.py  : class CardGame : It has only one method __init__(self) that will initialuze the Deck(), and shuffle it.

              class FoolHand : It has only remove_matches() method.
-The objective is to remove the cards having the same color( both red,                              or both black) and the same rank.
+The objective is to remove the cards having the same                                   color( both red,or both black) and the same rank.